pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

   * We do this through peer review which assess not only code but and usability, documentation and ensures alignment with community accepted standards for packaging.
   * Our peer review processing considers usability of the tools which includes documentation and “vignettes” that showcase tool functionality and provide easy quickstarts for users.
   * Once tools are accepted into our ecosystem, we will track tool maintenance and find new maintainers, or support sunsetting as it makes sense to ensure users aren't left hanging.
-  * Through peer review we will also address redundancy in tool functionality across the scientific python ecosystem.
+  * Through peer review we will also address redundancy in tool functionality across the scientific Python ecosystem.
 * Create a model to support peer review within domain specific subcommunities.
 We will begin our work here with the Pangeo community.
 Here, we will support a peer review process with community-specific standards applied on top of ours to ensure tool consistency.
 * Provide training and mentorship in skills needed to contribute to open source.
 These skills are not just for open source.
 They are also fundamental to good open science practices and will support career trajectories in open science too.
 * Grow support for maintainers.
 A critical component of this effort will be a communication campaign around the importance of open source to science.